 Shock-induced hypotension is the most serious form of the condition.
 Severe hypotension must be treated immediately.
 Emergency personnel will give you fluids and possibly blood products to increase your blood pressure and stabilize your vital signs.

-Most people can manage and prevent hypotension effectively through medication and education.
-Learn your triggers and try to avoid them as best you can.
-Take medications as directed to increase your blood pressure and to avoid potentially harmful complications.
+Most people can manage and prevent hypotension by understanding the condition and being educated about it.
+Learn your triggers and try to avoid them.
+And, if you’re prescribed medication, take it as directed to increase your blood pressure and to avoid potentially harmful complications.